johnpuddephatt/hidinginplainsight/src/cinemas/atlas-picture-house.md

 status: Demolished
 location: '{"type":"Point","coordinates":[-1.5407789,53.8108259]}'
 address: "136 Meanwood Road, Sheepscar "
-description: "This 345 seat cinema opened at 136 Meanwood Road in 1913.
+description: "Sadly we have found no picture of the Atlas Picture House in Sheepscar.
+This 345 seat cinema opened at 136 Meanwood Road in 1913.
 In 1935 its name was changed to Royal.
 The cinema closed down in 1966 and a firm called Kingfisher Lubrication took on the premises. "
 description_extended: >-
   This was the second cinema in Leeds to have the name Atlas.
 When it opened there was another, larger cinema in Kirkstall already called The Atlas Picture